deNBI/cloud-portal-webapp/PULL_REQUEST_TEMPLATE.md

 - [ ] The PR is responsive on smaller screens.
 - [ ] If the requirements.txt have changed, check if the patches still work
 - [ ] If the new code is well commented
+- [ ] In case the code is not well commented: An respectice commenting issue with tag "important" is opened.
 - [ ] If a squash of commits is required, it has been performed or will be performed at final merge
 - [ ] Finally a second team member checks if all requirements met

+For releases only:

+- [ ] If the review of this PR is approved and the PR is followed by a release then the .env file in the cloud-portal repo should also be updated.